Chetanr/sendSMS/README.md

 The Material UI (https://material-ui.com/) library has been used to render the UI.
 In order to perform the Get and Post requests, Axios (https://www.npmjs.com/package/axios) npm package has been used.

-The Lambda functions can be found in the '**Lambda Functions**' folder
+The Lambda functions used to implement the services at the backend can be found in the '**Lambda Functions**' folder

 # Steps to run the code